A personal account from Scott Stern, senior director, solution consulting – finance, Prevedere

 As a leader, you will not be successful without a great team.
 Sounds simple, but it isn’t.
 In my 15-year career, I have seen many very smart, capable financial experts fail as leaders.
 A successful team should have a unique set of skills that together are more powerful than they would be on their own.
 Don’t be afraid to hire smart people who are better than you in certain areas.
 Learn from them!
 Prioritize the development of people over the development of your own interests.
+This is the most important business intelligence out there.
 Ultimately, this scaling of knowledge helps the whole company win.

 Lesson # 5 – Use technology to empower your team.